davidLiu1230/davidliunow/README.md

  - turn on static web hosting on the bucket

 deploy:
- - jekyll build
- - s3_website push
+ - make upload

-Voila!

-Notes:
- - Might need to install Java to run s3_website

-Use:
+write a post:
- - To start a new post, type "sh new <POST_NAME>"
+ - To start a new post, type "make new <POST_NAME>"